Suburban Express: Lawsuit against Suburban Express by Illinois Attorney General

-On April 23, 2018 Illinois Attorney General Lisa Madigan filed a lawsuit against Suburban Express in the United States District Court for the Northern District of Illinois citing violations of the Civil Rights Act of 1964, right to privacy and illegal contract terms.
+On April 23, 2018 Illinois Attorney General Lisa Madigan filed a lawsuit against Suburban Express in the United States District Court for the Northern District of Illinois alleging violations of the Civil Rights Act of 1964 and claiming other violations.

-Suburban Express posted a response to the lawsuit on its Facebook page, stating that it does not discriminate against any protected class, that it has used "Go Home" on English-language posters since 1985, and that it does not post customer credit card numbers online.
+Suburban Express posted a response to the lawsuit on its Facebook page, stating that it does not discriminate against any protected class, that it has used "Go Home" on English-language posters since 1985, and that it does not post private information online.
 The company denied that it harasses customers, but said that it defends itself against harassers.

-On April 28, 2018, Suburban Express consented to operate under an agreed order.
-The agreed order called for Suburban Express to take down any personally identifying information from their website and lawsuits, notify customers whose information had been made public, stop penalizing customers who left negative reviews, and remove language from its terms and conditions that threatened to ban customers for online disparagement.
-The agreed order was extended twice, through July 20, 2018, when AG Madigan asked for it to be turned into a preliminary injunction, although there is no evidence that it ever was.

-Settlement assistance counsel was appointed to Suburban Express in October 2018.
-Additionally, the company sought and was granted legal defense from its insurance carrier, Hartford Insurance.
-Hartford rejected company's insurance claim and sought a court judgment to not pay the costs of their legal defense.
+Settlement assistance counsel was appointed to Suburban Express by the court in October 2018.
+Additionally, Suburban sought and was granted by the court pro bono legal defense against its insurance carrier, Hartford.
+Hartford had rejected Suburban's insurance claim and sued Suburban so it would not have to pay the cost of Suburban's legal defense.

 On April 1, 2019, Suburban Express and new Illinois Attorney General Kwame Raoul reached a settlement in the form of a three-year consent decree, which was approved in court on April 9, 2019.
-Defendants did not admit liability but would pay the state's Consumer Trust Account $100,000, agreed to a no-retaliation clause, agreed to not disclose customer personal identifiable information, agreed to not discriminate, to post a no-discrimination notice on buses and in all advertisements, to provide anti-discrimination training, and to retain and report complaints and disclose contracts with passengers.

-A week later, the Attorney General's office claimed Suburban Express was already breaking the consent decree, and filed a motion seeking $10,000 per defendant.
-The Attorney General's motion was denied.

-On May 7, 2019, Suburban Express announced that it would be terminating all operations.
-"I've been tired of this business since about 2001," said the owner.
-As of 2023, the website remains fully active, including the personally identifying information required to be removed under the consent decree, which had continued to been updated up to before the service's closure.
+Suburban Express claimed that it had been shaken down by the Illinois Attorney General's Office and threatened a defamation lawsuit against Raoul and a specific subordinate.

+Current status

+The Suburban Express website remains active as of March 2025.